2021 SPRING SEASON

 We know everyone is excited to get back to the field, so are we.
-In anticipation of re-opening the park for ball-games and practices, here are Lyndon Recreation’s new policies and procedures based on the Governor’s “Healthy at Work Guidelines.”
+In anticipation of re-opening the park for ball-games and practices, Lyndon Recreation’s policies and procedures based on the Governor’s “Healthy at Work Guidelines.” will remain in effect for the 2021 season.
 To best ensure the safety of our players, parents, coaches, and staff, we will be following these guidelines and making the following modifications to our season.

 - Social distancing should be practiced at all times.
 Also, individuals should not congregate in common areas, parking lots, walkways, or any other area at any time.